What is Infertility?

 Treatments for infertility in women and those designated female at birth are:

-• Lifestyle changes, such as gaining or losing weight, quitting smoking or using drugs, and improving your overall health, might increase your chances of becoming pregnant.
+- Lifestyle changes, such as gaining or losing weight, quitting smoking or using drugs, and improving your overall health to increase your chances of becoming pregnant.

-• Fertility medicines encourage your ovaries to produce more eggs, increasing your chances of becoming pregnant.
+- Fertility medicines to encourage your ovaries to produce more eggs and increase your chances of becoming pregnant.

-• Surgery may unblock blocked fallopian tubes and remove polyps, fibroids, and scar tissue.
+- Surgery to unblock blocked fallopian tubes and remove polyps, fibroids, and scar tissue.

-Providers may provide ideas about how to boost your chances of conception.
+Providers may suggest how to boost your chances of conception.
 These might include things like:

-• Using a home ovulation kit, which may be purchased at a drugstore or online, can predict ovulation.
+- Using a home ovulation kit, which may be purchased at a drugstore or online to predict ovulation.

 Treatments for infertility with a penis or testes include: